aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/connect-to-testnet.md

     ValidatorSet will be updated at every epoch change, which is **once every hour**.
 You will only see your node joining the validator set in next epoch.
 Both Validator and fullnode will start syncing once your validator is in the validator set.

+6. Check validator set

+    ```
+    aptos node show-validator-set --profile ait2
+    ```

+    You should be able to see your validator node in "pending_active" list.
+And when the epoch change happens, the node will be moved into "active_validators" list.
+This should happen within one hour from the completion of previous step.
+During this time, you might see errors like "No connected AptosNet peers", which is normal.

 ## Verify node connections

 You can check the details about node liveness definition [here](https://aptos.dev/reference/node-liveness-criteria/#verifying-the-liveness-of-your-node).
+Once your validator node joined the validator set, you can verify the correctness following those steps:

 1. Verify that your node is connecting to other peers on testnet.
 (Replace `127.0.0.1` with your Validator IP/DNS if deployed on the cloud)